shaloo/web3-user-personas/docs/personas/index.md

 ### See Also

 This section shares insights on how to target each persona.
-It is best to use these insights as add ons to your own research and come up with the right features, design approach, and communication style that align with their core tenets.
+It is best to use these insights as add on items to your own research and come up with the right features, design approach, and communication style that align with their core tenets.